Saturday, December 6, 2025

 Discovering the path I was born to travel.

 At some point between age 14 and 16 yoga came into my awareness.
 It both fascinated and intimidated me.
 Asceticism and self-discipline were the words that stood out.
-Raised the early '70s to parents raised in Texas, there was little for me to draw on, though it seemed to me that these words also described the life of Christian monastics.
+Born in the early '70s to parents raised in Texas, USA, there was little for me to draw on, though it seemed to me that these words also described the life of Christian monastics.
 On first glance I saw that the background culture of yoga is polytheism, thus I remember it being labelled "heathenism".

 I was deeply pulled toward spiritual life, but remember thinking that I wanted to try out other options first.
 I believed that devotion to God was an exclusive proposition.
 Sex for pleasure rather than as spiritual communion struck me as non-devotional.
 A career that was not of direct service to humanity, travel for leisure rather than a pilgrimage... these seemed the epitome of worldliness.
 Somehow I knew that it would never be too late to follow the spiritual path, so I would try as much of the social norm as I could take.